Dreamland (The X-Files): Reviews

 Not all reviews were completely negative.
 Zack Handlen from The A.V.
 Club wrote positively of the first part of the episode's humor and awarded it a B+.
 Handlen noted that "the context of seeing actors in the wrong places" is "what's funny about the episode".
 However, he did slightly criticize the episode's padding—specifically Nora Dunn's role as Fletcher's wife and the Duck Soup mirror gag—but argued that "for every bit that doesn't play in the episode, there are three that do."
-Emily VanDerWerff, also from The A.V.
+Emily St. James, also from The A.V.
 Club, gave the second half of the episode a B− and wrote, "I have basically nothing to add to what Zack said about the first 'Dreamland' last week.
 'Dreamland II' is a fairly unnecessary hour of television, and there's no reason this logy two-parter couldn't have become a much tighter one-hour episode."
 Tom Kessenich, in his book Examination: An Unauthorized Look at Seasons 6–9 of the X-Files wrote that "my final judgement on 'Dreamland' [part one] is that I enjoyed the entertainment value it presented.
 It was fun and I'm not one to begrudge a little romp now and then."
 Kessenich, however, did note that the second part "felt strung out".
 Den of Geek writer Juliette Harrisson, however, saw the episode in a more positive light and said, "Season six included some more excellent episodes only peripherally related to the main story arc, [such as] Dreamland parts one and two".
 Kerry Fall from DVD Journal wrote positively of the episodes and described them, together as "one of the best episodes in years".
 Gareth Wigmore of TV Zone gave the first part of the episode an 8 out of 10 rating and highlighted the "strong story-telling, clever dialogue, and good acting".
 Earl Cressey from DVD Talk concluded that both "Dreamland" parts one and two were among the "highlights of season six".
 Topless Robot named "Dreamland" the fourth funniest episode of the series.